 Relationships and Interactions

 Characters don’t exist in a vacuum.
-Their interactions with others reveal their personality.
+Their interactions with others reveal their true nature.
 Relationships add depth and conflict, creating emotional pull.

 Example: Dynamic Character Relationships

 Look at the dynamics in “The Great Gatsby.”
 Gatsby’s relationship with Daisy highlights his idealism, while Tom Buchanan’s interactions display the darker side of wealth and privilege.
-These relationships develop emotional connections and provide insight into each character’s motivations and growth.
+These relationships build tension, expose ambitions, and shape how each changes.

 Growth and Development